mktange/mktange.github.io/content/posts/typescript-and-d365-crm/index.md

 The tool is called [XrmDefinitelyTyped (XDT)](http://delegateas.github.io/Delegate.XrmDefinitelyTyped/) and was released to the public in April 2015.
 It has since then been [expanded with lots of new features and functionality](http://delegateas.github.io/Delegate.XrmDefinitelyTyped/release-notes.html).
-It is open-source and be found on [GitHub](https://github.com/delegateas/Delegate.XrmDefinitelyTyped), if anyone wants to take a look at the code and chip in.
+It is open-source and can be found on [GitHub](https://github.com/delegateas/Delegate.XrmDefinitelyTyped), if anyone wants to take a look at the code and chip in.

 <blockquote class="quote">
 It is the TypeScript equivalent of <a target="_blank" href="https://msdn.microsoft.com/en-us/library/gg327844.aspx">CrmSvcUtil</a>, but instead of generating early-bound .NET classes for server-side code, it generates TypeScript interfaces for all your client-side coding.
 </blockquote>

 When the tool is run, a base declaration file is created which describes the static interface for CRM — very similar to the static one found on DefinitelyTyped.